 MINOR: Five courses (20 units) are required for the minor.
-These include any two of our introductory courses (Biology 105, 106, 110, 115 and 130) and any three additional courses at the 200 or 300 level.
+These include any two of our introductory courses (Biology 105, 106, 110, 115 and 130) and any three additional courses at the 200 or 300 levels, two of which must be taken in the Biology Department.
 Independent Studies and Advanced Placement credit may not count toward the minor.

 WRITING REQUIREMENT: Students majoring in Biology will satisfy the final component of Occidental College's campus-wide writing requirement by successfully completing two courses at the 300-level (or appropriate course work).
 Students should familiarize themselves with the departmental requirement at the time of declaring the major.
 See the Writing Program and consult the department chair for additional information.